 - Obtain a Cospri's Will (optional) or a cheap ilevel 82+ hunter's body armour for +1 curse.
 If using Cospri's, you can drop the poison gem temporarily.

 - As you progress your atlas and obtain Divine Vessels, remember to keep upgrading your pantheon's components.

 Either run a mana flask or take the three mana leech nodes in the Essence Sap wheel.
-My preference is the mana leech - these should be removed using your free respec points once you have Poacher's Mark up and running.
+My preference is the mana leech - these should be removed using your free respec points once you have a Gluttony belt.

 To increase your poison chance early on, take the four nodes leading to Swift Venoms and run the Lesser Poison gem.
 With Herald of Agony, this gives a total of 80% chance to poison.
 At this point your 4-link herald damage can carry you comfortably even if your own damage is bad.

 The Volley Fire jewel needs to be socketed in either the Scion jewel socket or the two sockets on the right side of the tree.
 They will not activate in the templar or witch areas.

 Your options for applying curses are as follows: